StefanoMarina/mt-mods/MACROS.md

 json path search is case-sensitive, so _bless_ is different from _Bless_.
 Same for any properties.

-this will automatically convert any score into their mods. scope cannot be 'score'. if you want to get the pure attribute, do getProperty(property)+mod.get(property, "score").
+This will automatically convert any score into their mods. scope cannot be 'score'. if you want to get the pure attribute, do getProperty(property)+mod.get(property, "score").

+Note that this resolves the effect array towards the global database.
+If you need prior resolution towards a different database, call [effect.resolve] before calling this.

 ##### Returns